June 30, 2021

 Leaders must make important decisions on how the team communicates with the technology available to them.
 For example, video conferencing may break down some barriers of social distancing and enhance personal communication but might be an inconvenient choice when dealing with multiple and opposing time zones.
 Email might be convenient in terms of being able to make considered responses at the convenience of other members of the team but it lacks immediacy and communications can be misinterpreted without visual cues.
 Keane also noted the importance of immediacy and availability for team cohesion saying, “the key for me and my international team was being available to my team at their hours.
 This meant a lot of night and early morning meetings but it made the team much more cohesive.”

 Leading a global team requires some extra steps to make them a success.
-Contact us for a free demo on our OrgChart Now organizational charting software can be used to support the goals of your global team, or start a free trial today!
+Contact us for a free demo of our OrgChart organizational charting software can be used to support the goals of your global team today!